-“It’s a construct of a metal scaffolding over the top of it,” he said.
-“My stance has always been, ‘If I try to build a graft that looks like a person’s aorta, then I’m limited by their aorta.'”
+“It’s a construct of a metal scaffolding over the top of it,” Dr. Kelly said.
+“My stance has always been, ‘If I try to build a graft that looks like a person’s aorta, then I’m limited by their aorta.’”

 Help more people

 That design allows physicians to place it in more places that are otherwise hard to fix.

 “What becomes challenging is if that dilated segment is in the segment (of an artery or vein) where there are major branches going to the arms or the legs or the kidneys.
 A great example of this is it’s a lot easier to fix a highway when it’s a straight segment than to fix a highway that has a major intersection,” Dr. Kelly said.
 “We’re not limited by people’s anatomy.”